reercetin/reercetin/README.md

 Hello, I'm **Recep Emre Erçetin**, a multidisciplinary **creator and consultant** who takes complex things apart and rebuilds them in their simplest, most usable form.
 That single approach is the thread connecting everything I do.

-I work across **software and artificial intelligence, game design and game technologies, user experience (UX), and digital strategy.** These fields may look different, but I approach all of them through the same lens: **understand, simplify, and turn into something that works.** For me, being multidisciplinary isn't a lack of focus — it's a method.
+I work across **software and artificial intelligence, user experience (UX), and digital strategy.** These fields may look different, but I approach all of them through the same lens: **understand, simplify, and turn into something that works.** For me, being multidisciplinary isn't a lack of focus — it's a method.

 My roots are technical.
 Over the years I've built across software development, UX engineering, web and application development, data-driven strategy, and system architecture, supported by national and international certifications.
+I'm also genuinely passionate about games, and I've studied game technologies through hands-on training — exploring tools like Unreal Engine as part of that interest.
 Today, a growing part of how I produce is **directing artificial intelligence as a production partner** — orchestrating the right tools to turn an idea into a working product.
 AI doesn't replace the work or the human touch; managed well, it amplifies what I create and saves time and resources.

 Beyond building, I **share what I know** — creating content that breaks down complex topics on YouTube, Instagram, and other platforms, and offering gamification-based training and consulting for individuals and brands.